Samui Song: Production

 Samui Song had been in the process of production since 2015 and took about 3 months on the production.
 However, because of the complicated plot and storylines, it took more than 1 year in the post-production.
-This film is a return of working between Pen-Ek Ratanaruang and Chermarn Boonyasak after they had worked together in the film Last Life in the Universe.
+This film marks the reunion of Pen-Ek Ratanaruang and Chermarn Boonyasak, following their collaboration in the film Last Life in the Universe (2003).